skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 through WASM as `i32`, but this is a foreign function, I know the ABI, and so [I can do as I please][win32].
-I absolutely love that WASI barely uses null-terminated strings, not even for paths, which is a breath of fresh air, but I they still [marred the API with unsigned sizes][ssize].
+I absolutely love that WASI barely uses null-terminated strings, not even for paths, which is a breath of fresh air, but they still [marred the API with unsigned sizes][ssize].
 Which I choose to ignore.

-This function is shaped like POSIX `writev()`, but does not move the file cursor.
+This function is shaped like [POSIX `writev()`][writev], but does not move the file cursor.
 That requires `fd_seek`, or, probably better, tracking it yourself and using `fd_pwrite`, but that won't matter for this program.
 I've also set it up for import, including a module name.
 The oldest, most stable version of WASI is called `wasi_unstable`.
 (I suppose it shouldn't be surprising that finding information in this ecosystem is difficult.)

 Every returning WASI function returns an `errno` value, with zero as success rather than some kind of [in-band signaling][band].
 Hence the